Does Your Office Have The Right Mix Of Conference Rooms?

 - More than half of all meeting rooms are designed to accommodate six or more people

-- As a result of this disconnect, conference rooms are unoccupied for 75 percent of the workday
+- As a result of this disconnect, the average conference room is unoccupied for over 70 percent of the workday

 In other words, what most employees need most isn’t a large conference room but privacy.
 Sitting at a huge table for a simple two-person conversation can feel awkward, and employees may be reluctant to claim such a large space.